waynodiablo/Oystercard/intro_to_the_web/solutions/07_sinatra_start_and_restart_solution.md

-# Solution – Sinatra: Start and restart
+# Walkthrough – Sinatra: Start and restart

 [Back to the Challenge](../07_sinatra_start_and_restart.md)